-Based on the above; as on the date of this Prospectus; we do not have any Group Company, except our Subsidiary Companies.
-For details of our Subsidiary Companies refer the Chapter titled "History and Other Corporate Matters" beginning on page no. 110 of this Prospectus
+Based on the above; as on the date of this Draft Prospectus; we do not have any Group Company.

 CURRENCY, UNITS OF PRESENTATION AND EXCHANGE RATES

 All references to "Rupees", "Rs." or "₹" are to Indian Rupees, the official currency of the Republic of India.
 All references to "US\$" or "US Dollars" or "USD" are to United States Dollars, the official currency of the United States of America.